What is heart failure?

 When Paul Lipsmeyer's heart failed him, he knew he was in a fight for his life.
 What he didn't know is that his new heart would open up a whole new world for him.

 James Edmondson couldn't climb a flight of stairs without feeling fatigued.
-He would need an artificial heart while waiting for a heart transplant -- two procedures in Arkansas performed only at Baptist Health Heart Institute.
+He would need a ventricular assist device while waiting for a heart transplant -- two procedures in Arkansas performed only at Baptist Health Heart Institute.

-Through cardiac rehab, Phoenix is learning about his artificial heart implant, improving his diet and growing stronger every day.
+Through cardiac rehab, Phoenix is learning about his ventricular assist device implant, improving his diet and growing stronger every day.

 Frankie Walker was born amazing, but not perfect.
 At an early age, he and his family realized that he had inherited a serious heart condition from his father – an enlarged heart that needed immediate attention.

 Baptist Health implanted a pacemaker when Frankie was only 21.
 However, Frankie didn’t slow down.
 As a musician and rapper, he continued to perform on stage.
 But when his heart couldn’t stay in rhythm, Dr. John Ransom determined that he needed a Heartmate LVAD to assist him until a donated heart for transplant became available.